hbc/Intro-to-Unix/lessons/05_data_organization.md

 ```
 this should give the result: `/home/user_name`

-* **Tip** Remember, when we give a command, rather than copying and pasting, just type it out.
-Also the '$' indicates we are at the command prompt, do not include that in your command.
 * **Tip** If you were not in your home directory, the easiest way to get there is to enter the command *cd* - which always returns you to home.

 Now, make a directory for your project within the `unix_workshop` folder using the `mkdir` command